phac-nml/staramr/README.md

                         The percent length overlap for resfinder results [60.0].
   --percent-length-overlap-pointfinder PLENGTH_THRESHOLD_POINTFINDER
                         The percent length overlap for pointfinder results [95.0].
+  --percent-length-overlap-plasmidfinder PLENGTH_THRESHOLD_PLASMIDFINDER
+                        The percent length overlap for resfinder results [60.0].

 Reporting options:
   --no-exclude-genes    Disable the default exclusion of some genes from ResFinder/PointFinder [False].
   --exclude-genes-file EXCLUDE_GENES_FILE
                         A containing a list of ResFinder/PointFinder gene names to exclude from results [staramr/databases/exclude/data/genes_to_exclude.tsv].
   --exclude-negatives   Exclude negative results (those sensitive to antimicrobials) [False].
   --exclude-resistance-phenotypes
                         Exclude predicted antimicrobial resistances [False].